 It's unfortunate that Warner Bros. chose this particular weekend to release this, as it will certainly get buried under the trifecta of "Rush Hour 3" "Superbad" and "The Bourne Ultimatum."
 It's got to make you question, why put all the effort into fixing your film if you're just going to bury it?
 Granted it's not a February release, but putting it in the summer is certainly suspect.
 This one has November written all over it.
 Nokia is going to be pissed, considering all of the heavy handed product placement throughout.

 I'm getting sidetracked from the real point though, which is that you could do much worse than "Invasion."
 It took the original film(s), threw them in a blender with an "A list" actress and a Hollywood sized budget, blended well and ended up with a surprisingly good time.
-If all that isn't enough, we even get a bra-less Kidman early on looking especially 'spry' for her age.
-Sometimes something like that will tip the scales for me.
 So I say give it a shot, before you inevitably forget that it even exists.